trust-mfn-berlin/animals-as-objects/vault/story.micropaleontology.md

 Institute (VNIGRI) in Leningrad.
 Under the leadership of [[material.alexander vasilievich fursenko]] and later of [[material.nina nicolaevna subbotina]], the institute also developed research on industrial micropaleontology.
 It also extended its activities to Moscow, where [[material.dagmara maksimilianovna rauser-chernousova]] lead the discovery of more important oilfields in Baku during the second World War [^micropaleontology7].
 In this sense, the field of micropaleontology was largely formed not to answer academic and scientific questions, but as an applied instrument to address geological and stratigraphic problems, in particular in relation to the extractive industries' search for [[material.fossil fuels]].
 This history of a scientific discipline, then, is also intertwined with the private and national concerns that developed alongside global oil interests, industries, and logistics - in particular in the formative early years of the 20th century.
 As two World Wars ravaged, fragmented, and reassembled planetary orders, industrial micropaleontology's importance grew alongside with the rise of the use of fossil fuels.

 ##Micropaleontology at sea
 As the global conflicts of the first half of the 20th century only increased society's thirst for fossil fuels, industrial micropaleontology continued its rise to fame.
-But, at least until the end of the second Wold War, the efforts of micropaleontologists had concentrated almost exclusively on foraminifera.
-As oil became more profitable, a better knowledge of the stratigraphy of the earth was increasingly necessary.
+But, at least until the end of the second Wold War, the efforts of micropaleontologists had concentrated almost exclusively on foraminifera, and the understanding of earth's dynamics was still taking shape.
+As oil became more profitable, a better knowledge of global stratigraphy was increasingly necessary.
 In this context, the work of [[material.william rex riedel]], and his reassessment of [[material.radiolaria]]'s species ranges, represented a pivotal point in the histoy of micropaleontology.
-Encouraged by his supervisor, as a graduate student Riedel focused on this group, which had largely been neglected since the end of the 19th century.
+Encouraged by his supervisor, as a graduate student Riedel started focusing on this group, which had largely been neglected since the end of the 19th century.
+Analysing more closely the material published by [[material.ernst haeckel]] from the [[material.hms challenger]] expedition, Riedel noticed that the German naturalist often didn't correctly discriminate between older fossils and more recent materials.
+Rather than long ranging forms, he realized that radiolarian species could also be used in [[material.biostratigraphy]], since they too could offer helpful tools to interpret geological formations.

 [[material.piston corer]], [[material.deep sea drilling]], [[story.oceanography]], [[material.biostratigraphy]]

 ##Of microbes and planets